Choosing a Slot Car Race Set for Kids

 New from Scalextric for Christmas 2014 was their AppRace Control Track Set.

 This has been a great set for kids who love tech (are their kids out their that don't love tech?).
+We sold a lot of them last Christmas, and parents who bought them loved them.
 This track set is designed to go with Iphones, Ipads, and Android systems.
 (Check out picture 5 on our track set on our site for exact listing of compatible phones, etc...).

 You use the screen to set up and run your race.
 Choose the race, start the count down, it has fuel modes, stats...
 Ok, it's cool!
 See the video in the Scalextric App Control Track Set Info.